EDCD/EDDN/docs/Running-this-software.md

 # Running
 You have some choices for how to run the application components:

+## Running scripts from source
-1. If you are just testing out code changes then you can choose to run this application directly from the source using the provided script in `contrib/run-from-source.sh`.
+If you are just testing out code changes then you can choose to run this application directly from the source using the provided script in `contrib/run-from-source.sh`.
+This assumes the `dev` environment.

+## Running from installation
-1. Otherwise you will want to  utilise the `setup.py` file to build and install the application files.
+Otherwise you will want to  utilise the `setup.py` file to build and install the application files.
 You'll need to do some setup first as there are necessary files *not* checked into git, because they're per
 environment:

+### Performing the installation
 1. Change directory to the top level of the git clone.

 1. Create a file `setup_env.py` with contents:

     ```
     EDDN_ENV="dev"
     ```

     Replace `dev` with the environment you're setting up for.

 1. As we're using a python venv we can now just run:

     `python setup.py install`

     to install it all.
 This will install a python egg into the python venv, and then also ensure that the monitor and schema files are in place, along with support scripts.

     There is an example systemd setup in `contrib/systemd` that assumes this local installation.

     There are also some SysV style init.d scripts in `contrib/init.d/` for running the components.
 They will need the `DAEMON` lines tweaking for running from another location.

 You should now have:

 1. `~/.local/bin` - with some scripts and per-environment config files:

     1. `start-eddn-dev-service` - script that runs a specified EDDN service.
       This is intended to be used by the contrib systemd setup, but will work standalone as well.

     1. `eddn-logs-archive` - script that potentially archives and expires existing archival logs for the specified environment.

 1. `~/.local/share/eddn/dev` - with the monitor and schema files, along with an example config override file if you didn't already have a `config.json` here.

+### Post-installation steps
+If you're not using the `live` environment then there are some edits you need to make.

+All of the `contrib/monitor` files have the hostname `eddn.edcd.io` hard-coded.
+You will need to perform search and replace on the installed/live files to use a test host.
+The files in question are:

+    monitor/js/eddn.js
+    monitor/schemas.html

+Replace the string `eddn.edcd.io` with the hostname you're using.
+You'll need to perform similar substitutions if you change the configuration to use any different port numbers.

 ---

 # Accessing the Monitor